 This section presents two non-Gaussian algorithms for the update step.
-Like the EnsKF, each begins with an ensemble that is a sample from the prior forecast distribution and updates that ensemble to produce (approximately) a sample from the posterior distribution given observations.
-[The forecast step, as discussed in section 2, would consist of simply propagating each ensemble member to the next observation time using the forecast model.]
-Unlike the EnsKF, these algorithms are based on Gaussian mixtures.
+Like the EnsKF, each begins with an ensemble that is a sample from the prior forecast distribution and updates that ensemble to produce (approximately) a sample

 The first scheme below, which we find to be effective in low dimensions, chooses the mixture centers randomly from the forecast ensemble, and then estimates the covariance for each component of the mixture using ensemble members that are "close" in the state space to the mixture centers.
 The second scheme extends the first to high-dimensional systems by assimilating observations sequentially (one at a time or in blocks) and updating only the portion of the state vector that is physically local to the observation location.